 The Academy offers classes on the campus of Houston Christian University.
-For 2021-2022, classes will meet on Tuesdays and Thursdays.
-For class meeting times of specific courses, see here.
+For 2022-23, classes will meet on Tuesdays and Thursdays.
+For class meeting times of specific courses, see the course offerings page.
 Juniors and seniors in high school who enroll in traditional undergraduate courses at HCU may meet on other days.

 The Academy also offers classes on the campuses of our partner schools.
 These classes are limited to students enrolled at those schools.
 If you are interested in developing a partnership with the Academy at your school, please email us at TheAcademy@hbu.edu.